billbuchanan/appliedcrypto/unit02_symmetric/lab/possible_ans.md

 If you used ***napier*** as the password, you can decrypt the file using:

      openssl enc -d -blowfish -in encrypted.bin -pass pass:napier -base64

+**NOTE:** if you get an empty output, ensure that you have added a super secret message in the *myfile.txt* and execute again the previous commands.

 ## D Python Coding (Encrypting)
 ### D.1